dja517/dja517.github.io/_projects/SryngeGrip +/index.md

 layout: post
 title: SyringeGrip+
 description:
-    Designed open source alternative to SyringeGrip.
-Utilized relief features including crushribs and gripfins to account for different syrnge standards(BD, Terumo, Glatopa).
-Tested and approved by medical clinic in Republic of Korea.
+    Redesigned commercial SyringeGrip to accommodate variations in hand size and syringe diameter tolerances.
+Integrated adaptive relief features such as crush ribs and grip fins to ensure compatibility across multiple syringe brands (BD, Terumo, Glatopa).
+Design was tested and approved by a medical clinic
 skills:
   - 3D Computer Aided Design
   - Structural Analysis